timloveday1/digital-writing-folio/readings.md

 ### Indistinguishable from Magic: Invisible Interfaces and Digital Literature as Demystifier - Lori Emerson

-• ‘we cannot crave what is ubiquitous’ (pg.
+• ‘We cannot crave what is ubiquitous’ (pg.
 1)

-• how user-interfaces are becoming invisible in their commonplace use in 'third-wave computing' — turning us into consumers rather than producers
+• How user-interfaces are becoming invisible in their commonplace use in 'third-wave computing' — turning us into consumers rather than producers

-•‘unless we pause from time to time to consider how these metaphors work to create boundaries… they will control us without our knowledge (pg.
+•‘Unless we pause from time to time to consider how these metaphors work to create boundaries… they will control us without our knowledge (pg.
 3, Robert Swigart) – ‘interface now obscures software’

 • We have limited tools now – rather we have 'choices' (pg.
 3) meaning things will just 'happen'.